Kashyap888/Sales-Dashboard-using-SpringBoot/README.md

 # Sales-Dashboard-project
-learnt and implemented Spring Boot in my new project
+implementing Spring Boot in my new project